 Vail Ski School – Taking your children skiing is a fun event for the family, choosing the right ski school so that their experience is enjoyable rather than frustrating is important.
 In basic ski school they will be in a large group, but if you choose to do the Ultimate Four your child will have a much more one-on-one experience.

-Our daughter loved the Ultimate Four, and on some days it would be just her and another little girl making it even more like a private lesson.
-Ultimate Four is the best choice to make sure your child gets the most out of ski school while making friends too.
-In addition every instructor we had at the Vail Ski School was incredible with the children.
+Our daughter loves ski school and in past has done the Ultimate Four options where there are no more than 4 children in a class (and on some days it would be just her and another little girl making it even more like a private lesson.)
+However with Covid all classes are currently small and divided by ability and age.
+Throughout the years every instructor we have had at the Vail Ski School was incredible with the children.
 We have tried ski schools at other resorts, I was beyond impressed with how professional the ski school was run and how friendly and personable the staff was.
-If you have little ones going to ski school, Golden Peak is where they will meet in the morning, although they may venture out with their class to Lionshead or Vail Village.
-After our Vail ski trip we now have a level 4+ skier!
+If you have little ones or tweens, I highly recommend ski school.
+Our tween this year was ready to hit the slopes after a one day refresher at ski school.

 Getting To Vail

 From points south a flight to Denver (DEN) is most often direct and typically a much more affordable option.
 You can get to Vail from Denver via the Colorado Mountain Express van service or rental car.
 When flying into Denver try to avoid a Friday, you will end up in weekender traffic going the same direction you are and the trip to Vail becomes much longer than expected.
 A beautiful plus to flying into Denver, the absolutely breathtaking drive.

 Now that I can hear the swoosh of the snow beneath my skis, feel the steam from the hot tub, and taste a cold frothy NA apres ski, I do believe it is time to plan the next trip to Vail.